Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 <details>
 <summary>PS Host Application</summary>

 ## PS Host Application
-The FIR filter DSP tutorial uses the embedded Processing System (PS) as an external controller to control the AI Engine graph and data mover PL kernels.
+The FIR filter DSP tutorial uses the embedded PS as an external controller to control the AI Engine graph and data mover PL kernels.
 Review [Programming the PS Host Application Section in the AI Engine Documentation](#ai-engine-documentation) to understand the process to create a host application.
 Note that unlike the AI Engine implementation, there are no AI Engine graphs and associated control code.

 Within the PS host application, two classes are defined ((mm2s_class and s2mm_class), which defines methods used to control and monitor the corresponding kernels.